 Pre-heat the oven to 400 degrees.
 If you're cooking the rice from scratch, begin it now and make it according to the packaged instructions.
 Brown rice usually takes 45+ minutes to cook on the stovetop.

 Slice the squash in half and scoop out the insides (seeds & guts).
 Line a roasting pan with foil and place each half cut side on on the tray.
-Spray the squash with non-stick cooking spray or rub lightly with cooking oil.
+Rub the squash lightly with cooking oil.
 Sprinkle with a tiny bit of salt & pepper.
 Pour a tablespoon of water into the middle of each half, then an additional 1/4 cup into the pan.
 Bake for 35-45 minutes (adding more water to the squash if necessary) or until the squash is fork tender.

 When the squash has cooked, remove from the oven and using mitts or a towel to keep your fingers safe (it's hot), scoop out the acorn squash filling, but make sure to keep the shell (skin) intact.
 Spoon the squash into the beef & apple mixture, add the cooked brown rice and mix everything around.
 Taste and add more seasoning if necessary.
 Keep the shells in the same roasting pan and stuff them with heaping spoonfuls of filling, then sprinkle with shredded mozzarella cheese.
 Place back in the oven for 5-10 minutes so the cheese melts and the innards heat back through.
 Enjoy!

 The original recipe called for 1/2 tsp sage, but I didn't have any so left it out.
 If you make the recipe and add sage, let me know!